EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-Compute FAPAR based on carbon pool of the leaf, but only for the vegetation fraction
+fAPAR based on the carbon pool of leaves, but only for the vegetated fraction.

 **Parameters**
 - **Fields**